-There may be additional OpenJDK 11 packages available in the repository, such as the OpenJDK 11 source code or the OpenJFX package for building JavaFX applications.
+Additional OpenJDK 11 packages may be available in the repository, such as the OpenJDK 11 source code or the OpenJFX package for building JavaFX applications.
 You can install them using the same approach by searching for the package name using

 apt-cache search and then installing it using

 Additional Tips with OpenJDK 11 on Ubuntu 22.04 or 20.04